dlenski/what-vpn/README.md

   5  Dell or SonicWall (manually inspected, don't know how to reliably autodetect) 7  Fortinet
   7  Barracuda
-  8  F5 (manually inspected, don't know how to reliably autodetect) 14  SSTP
+  8  F5 (manually inspected, didn't know how to reliably autodetect at this time) 14  SSTP
  53  PAN GlobalProtect (portal and/or gateway)
  72  Juniper Network Connect (or Junos/Pulse, hard to distinguish)